elrichgro/cloudseg/README.md

 - `input_file`: Path to the input file.
 - `output_dir`: Directory to save the output file.
 - `output_file`: Name for output file.
 - `limit` (optional): Limit the number of predictions to make.
 The first input images are used up to the specified limit.
+This can be used to speed up predictions when testing.
 - `model`: Which model to use for predictions.
 Currently there is only one option: `model_1`.

 #### Input file